rednafi/rednafi.com/content/go/circuit_breaker.md

 mermaid: true
 ---

-Besides retries, circuit breakers[^1] are probably one of the most commonly employed resilience patterns in distributed systems.
+Besides retries, [circuit breakers] are probably one of the most commonly employed resilience patterns in distributed systems.
 While writing a retry routine is pretty simple, implementing a circuit breaker needs a little bit of work.